-POLICY 3.1.3: Improve the county's character, facilitate the development of mixed-use areas, and promote the redevelopment of older development areas through transportation projects that:
+POLICY 3.1.3: Improve the county's character [comment: not sure what "character" means in this context], facilitate the development of mixed-use areas, and promote provide incentives for the redevelopment of older development areas through transportation projects that:

 - a.
-Support the character and improve the connectivity of the surrounding community; - b.
-Better link land uses between arterials and major collectors; - c.
-Expand multimodal system alternatives and improve existing transportation facilities; - d.
-Improve safety for pedestrians and bicyclists and accessibility needs of all people consistent with the Public Right-of-Way Accessibility Guidelines; - e.
+Support the character and improve the connectivity of the surrounding community; - Better link land uses between arterials and major collectors; - c.
+Expand multimodal system alternatives and improve existing transportation facilities; - Improve safety for pedestrians and bicyclists and accessibility needs of all people consistent with the Public Right-of-Way Accessibility Guidelines; - e.
 Improve the grid network by improving connections and bridging gaps within transportation infrastructure systems; - f.
 Minimize the number of displaced businesses-and, residences and purchases of entire parcels; - g.
 Incorporate stormwater facilities into community amenities; and - h.
 Avoid the alignment of new arterials or expressways that penetrate or divide established residential neighborhoods with high bicycle and pedestrian use except where no feasible alternative exists.

-POLICY 3.1.4: Promote increased transportation connections throughout the county by implementing a system of parallel reliever network of transportation facilities for use by local traffic in order to protect the inter-regional and intrastate travel functions of I-75 principal arterials.
+POLICY 3.1.4: Promote increased transportation connections throughout the county by implementing a system of parallel reliever network of transportation facilities for use by local traffic in order to protect the inter-regional and intrastate travel functions of 1-75 principal arterials.